jsambrook/common-sense/_posts/2023-10-06-a-powerful-reframe.md

 that flying pig!

 In reality, a reframe doesn't absolutely have to be true to be useful.
-So if find the reframe hard to accept, you can still try it on for size.
+So if you find this reframe hard to accept, you can still try it on for size.

 People sometimes make fun of "Daily Affirmations," as if they are some kind of feel-good psychobabble.
 I have found something different: When